-Quality content makes the difference between a good and bad website.
+Quality content makes the difference between a good and a bad website.
 Gone are the days when stuffing keywords and links into your homepage would raise your website’s rankings in the search engines.
 Now, with the massive increase in website creation and traffic, it is tempting to try and use these old tricks to make sure your site doesn’t get lost in the throng.
 Don’t.
 SEO has changed and the way in which we create content has changed with it.
-Information is king.
+Information is king and a strong content strategy is essential.

 Length Of Content